UK regulator clears Amazon stake in coronavirus-hit Deliveroo

 "Faced with that stark outcome, we feel the best course of action is to provisionally clear Amazon's investment in Deliveroo," he said.
 Deliveroo said it was delighted with the CMA's decision.

 "This investment will help us to overcome immediate and long-term challenges," a spokeswoman said.
-Amazon had no immediate comment.
+"We’re committed to this investment," Amazon said in a statement.
+"Our investment will benefit both consumers of Deliveroo’s service and its small-business restaurant partners."

 The CMA is seeking views on its provisional findings by May 11.
 The deadline for its final report is June 11.